 Established Fruit Trees – For established trees, you need a careful fertilization plan to support fruit production.
 Fertilizer spikes, both organic and chemical, are the best option for such trees because they are easy to apply and focus on the root zone.

 The number of spikes can be adjusted based on the variety of fruit trees you are growing.
 But remember that each type needs a different amount of fertilizer.

 The following points will help you understand if you have under or over-fertilized your tree.

-Under Fertilizing will cause overall decline and slow growth.
+Underfertilizing will cause overall decline and slow growth.
 The number of fruits will also be less.
-If your fruit tree is growing in poor soil, never leave it unfed otherwise, it can suffer from nutrient deficiencies or diseases and pests.
+If your fruit tree is growing in poor soil, never leave it unfed; otherwise, it can suffer from nutrient deficiencies, diseases, and pests.

 Over Fertilizing – Your tree will produce less fruit and more flowers and leaves.
 Excessive or fast growth can weaken the tree.
 Adding unnecessary nutrients can also cause a nutrient imbalance in the soil.
 Applying fertilizer against the tree trunk can damage tissues.

-Measure your tree’s annual growth to decide if it needs any fertilizer or not.
+Measure your tree’s annual growth to decide whether it needs any fertilizer.
 You can easily find the average annual growth for each type of fruit tree on the internet.
 Keep in mind that the growth will vary for fruit-bearing and nonbearing trees.